Earn Your NC Teaching License

 Decide what you want to teach, and choose the teaching license you want to earn

-The teaching license you earn will depend on the subject and grade level you want to teach.
-At any level, getting licensed in a high-demand area provides more job opportunities.
-(1)
+Before you start your teaching program, you'll need to know the subject and grade level you want to teach.
+At any level, getting licensed in a shortage subject area provides more job opportunities.

 Explore your licensure options at our Areas of Licensure page!